 - Lens or Mirror Diameter.
 Assuming that this is your first telescope, a 4 inch lens should fit your needs.
 Lens or mirror size is important because the larger the lens or mirror the more available light it will be able to gather and the higher the resolution will be.
 However, the larger lens and mirror telescopes also cost more.

 - Mounts: Bigger is Better!
 Look for a telescope that has a sturdy and well constructed mount.
 This type of mount will provide stability on uneven or rough terrain.
 Poorly designed and flimsy mounts will wind up causing you nothing but frustration.

 - Eyepiece.
 This is a comfort issue.
 The better eyepieces will allow you to observe your target without having to literally press your eye against it, which can be very uncomfortable and almost impossible to view the object for more than a few seconds.

 - Photographing Distant Objects.
-If you are using an SLR camera than your best bet will be to use the Prime Focus Method.
-This requires you to remove the camera’s lens and the eyepiece from the telescope and using a T-Ring Adapter and T-Ring to reattach the camera to the telescope.
-What this does is turns your telescope into a camera lens!
+If you are using an SLR camera your best bet will be to use the Prime Focus Method.
+This requires you to remove the camera’s lens and the eyepiece from the telescope and use a T-Ring Adapter and T-Ring to reattach the camera to the telescope.
+What this does is turn your telescope into a camera lens!
 This technique works great when photographing distant objects that give off little light (as seen from earth) and require long exposures.
-The Prime Focus Method also works very well when photographing objects that create a large field such as Galaxies and Nebulae.
-Make Sure you purchase the correct T-Ring and Adapter for the make and model of your camera.
+The Prime Focus Method also works very well when photographing objects that create a large field such as galaxies and nebulae.
+Make sure you purchase the correct T-Ring and Adapter for the make and model of your camera.

 I hope the information that I have provided will help you in your quest to photograph our beautiful and amazing universe.
 Just be patient and stay persistent and before you know it you’ll be taking pictures that will amaze you!

-Mike Mcnaulty is a writer at http://www.lecamera4u.com and writes mainly in the areas of science and the arts.
+Mike Mcnaulty is a writer at lecamera4u and writes mainly in the areas of science and the arts.